 Packing for a 3-week or 3-month, multi-country trip can be a daunting task.
 Am I packing too much?
 Too little?
 Is bringing this entire box of pads really necessary?
-Yup- we've all been there.
-However, don't fret because I've put together a comprehensive packing list for your next backpacking trip throughout Europe.
+Don't fret because I've put together a comprehensive packing list for your next backpacking trip throughout Europe.

 • Use packing cubes: Packing cubes are undoubtedly the best way to keep your belongings organized in your luggage.
 Not only do they help maximize space, but they also save time and hassle by making it easier to find certain items.
 If you don't want to invest in packing cubes, there are plenty of inexpensive alternatives that are probably lying somewhere in your home- large ziplock bags, cloth tote bags, and even plastic bags work.